 Places to Visit near the Shepherd’s Hut in the Lake District

-However, if you are keen to do a little more exploring, here are some nearby sights within a 40-minute drive of the hut.
+However, if you’re keen to do a little more exploring, here are some nearby sights within a forty-minute drive of the hut.

 Kendal: Kendal is an attractive market town with an eclectic range of shops, cafes, restaurants, and a lively Arts Centre with a cinema and theatre.